 You may hold multiple fellowship awards or a combination of TAship and fellowship, provided total funding equals no more than the equivalent of five quarters TAship and provided the agency granting the fellowship allows you to work or accept additional funds.

 TAs are appointed to courses by a process of matching student preferences about classes with instructor preferences about TAs.
-Joseph distributes the preference forms to both TAs and faculty members during the quarter prior to the one in which the student has been offered a TAship.
+The Grad Office distributes the preference forms to both TAs and faculty members during the quarter prior to the one in which the student has been offered a TAship.

-If an eligible TA decides to decline the appointment, he or she should do so as early as possible.
-Alternates are then appointed according to their position in the algorithm rankings.
+If you decide to decline a TA appointment, you should do so as early as possible.
+Declining a TAship after course assignments have been made is a breach of professional norms and creates hardship for faculty, staff and your fellow students.

 TAs at UCLA have union representation.
 TA appointments, contracts, and any possible disciplinary action (such as removal from a TA position for failure to perform the contracted functions) conform to union guidelines.

 IX.
-Leaves and Re-admission
+Withdrawl and Re-admission

 If you withdraw from the program and then want to re-enter, you will need to apply for re-admission.
 If you are advanced to candidacy when you re-apply, your admission is automatic.
 If you had not advanced at the time you withdrew, the GSC will review your applications for readmission in comparison with more recent applicants.
 Do not assume you will be readmitted.
 If you have met all requirements except for the oral exam, you should consult an advisor before applying.
 The advisor must write a letter to the graduate vice chair confirming that you are ready for an oral, and this letter must accompany your application.
 The standards for re-admission will be the same as those for admission for the current year.